olivermbs/laravel-enumshare/README.md

 Export PHP Enums to TypeScript with labels, metadata, and type-safe frontend access.
 Generate TypeScript definitions for seamless enum sharing between Laravel backends and frontend applications.

+> **New in v1.1.0:** Zero runtime dependencies, comprehensive JSDoc documentation, 10+ utility methods, and smart type detection.
+Now generates pure TypeScript with no build requirements!

 ## Installation